kjk/notionapi/README.md

 This is an unofficial, read-only Go API for https://notion.so

-It allows you to retrieve content of a public Notion page in structured format.
+It allows you to retrieve content of a Notion page in structured format.

 You can then convert that format to HTML.